SamG101-Developer/SPP-Primer-2/Writerside/topics/7-2-Superimposition-Definition.md

 The [methods](#) and [inheritance](#) sections provide more detail on how superimposition can be used.

+## Generic parameters

+The generic parameters passed to a `sup` block must be inheritable from the type being superimposed over.
+Any additional generics are non-constrained and not possible to give types, and as such, are not allowed.
+Generic parameters must be either required or variadic, because as all the generic arguments are inferable, it isn't possible for them to be optional.

 ## Superimposing generic variants of the same class

 A generic class can be superimposed multiple times, with different generic arguments.
 If these classes contain